Codechef-SRM-NCR-Chapter/30-DaysOfCode-March-2021/README.md

-# 30 Days of code
+# code_N_conquer: 30 days of code

 <img src="./.github/logo.png" height="70" align="left"/>

-30 Days of Code is a Event organized by Codechef SRM NCR Chapter where you have to solve questions daily for 30 days.
-This will help you become regular and improve your coding practices.
+code_N_conquer presented by SRM CODECHEF chapter is an initiative to target young minds who have just stepped into coding.
+In this 30 day challenge, participants will get questions on a daily basis for a duration of one month.
+The participants will be challenged with questions with basic concepts and this will help in maintaining a flow to their daily programming progress.
+Participants will commit to the repositories and post their answers to the problems provided to them.
+So, prepare you laptops; Brains ON

+Ready; Set; Code

 ## File Structure
 ```